yakirmanor/qv-user-manager/README.md

 third step
 -----------

-	again open the project in Visual Studio right click on 'QMSBackendService' and select 'Update Service Reference' now build the project
+	again open the solution explorer
+	right click on 'QMSBackendService' and select 'Update Service Reference' now build the project
 	and... oh no! so many bugs!!!